 Assumption that 1/2 of electrically heated homes have electric resistance and 1/2 have Heat Pump, based on 2010 Residential Energy Consumption Survey for Illinois.

 These values represent adjusted baseline savings values (8.8% for manual, and 5.6% for programmable thermostats) as presented in Navigant’s PowerPoint on Impact Analysis from Preliminary Gas savings findings (slide 28 of ‘IL SAG Smart Thermostat Preliminary Gas Impact Findings 2015-12-08 to IL SAG.ppt’).
 These values are used as the basis for the weighted average savings value when the type of existing thermostat is not known.
-Using the default assumption of 56% manual and 44% programmable as described in the baseline definition section above the 7.4% savings value is equal to the sum of proportional savings for manual and programmable thermostats: 8.8% * 0.56 + 5.6% * 0.44.
+Using weightings updated with ratios informed by communication with Navigant’s current evaluation including PY8 data, values of 53% manual and 47% programmable are used as ratios for the baseline, the 7.3% savings value is equal to the sum of proportional savings for manual and programmable thermostats: 8.8% * 0.53 + 5.6% * 0.47.
 Further evaluation and regular review of this key assumption is encouraged.

 Multifamily household heating consumption relative to single-family households is affected by overall household square footage and exposure to the exterior.
 This 65% reduction factor is applied to MF homes, based on professional judgment that average household size, and heat loads of MF households are smaller than single-family homes